IBM/ibm-cloud-sdk-common/CONTRIBUTING_go.md

 Hint: you can generate an initial integration test for your service by including the `--genITs` option when running the SDK generator.
 This will generate an integration test along with the service and unit test code within the package directory for the service.
-It is expected that the generated integration test is a starting point which will need manual editHing to form an effective integration test for the service.
+It is expected that the generated integration test is a starting point which will need manual editing to form an effective integration test for the service.

 4. Update the service table in the `README.md` file to add an entry for the new service.